 - All wicket-keepers must wear approved full-face helmets when standing up to the wickets.

 • In a match where an innings is shortened and the new total overs is not divisible by five, one additional over shall be allowed to the minimum number of bowlers.
-(E.g. in a 7-over match, two bowlers may have a maximum of two overs, and the remaining bowlers will have a maximum of one.)
+(E.g. in a 21-over match four bowlers may have a maximum of four overs, and 1 bowler have a maximum of 5 overs)

-• Any ball which bounces more than once between the popping creases shall be called no-ball.
+• Double bounce: If a ball bounces more than once between the batting creases this will be called no-ball.

 8. Dead Ball

-• Dead ball will be signalled if, in the opinion of the umpire, a delivery has deviated off the edge of an artificial pitch edge or similar cause.
-No run or wide shall be credited, and the ball will be re-bowled.
+• Dead ball will be signalled if, in the opinion of the umpire, a delivery has deviated off the edge of an artificial pitch or any other obstruction (e.g. burnt hole in the matting, stone on the pitch).
+No runs or extras shall be credited, and the ball will be re-bowled.